BillSchofield/billschofield.github.io/_in_progress/2018-1-18-How-To-Discover-The-Business-Value-Of-Your-Tech-Task.md

 title: How to Discover the Business Value of Your Tech Task
 ---
-*This is Part 1 in a series about improving communication between developers and the business, especially in terms of prioritizing technical effort.*
+*This is Part 1 in a series about improving communication between developers and the business, with a focus on prioritizing technical effort.*

+Audience: Developers and Project Managers

+Estimated Reading Time: 4 minutes

+### The Problem
 When the business asks questions like, *"What are you working on?"* they are usually trying to understand *why* developers are choosing their current work item.
 They are seeking visibility into how you